Last Updated: May 22, 2026

 TCP Connections

-Health checks performed using TCP connections verify whether containers respond to requests on a TCP port that you specify.
+tcp probes verify container health by attempting a tcp connection to a specified port.
 This is useful if you want to make sure that containers are able to receive network traffic.

 If the container you want to check is available as a service in Kubernetes, you can perform a simple TCP check using a telnet command like the following: